chris-creditdesign/chris-creditdesign.github.io/_posts/2014-01-01-d3-presentation.md

 layout: post
 title: Unusual uses for D3
 description: A description of your post
-tags: [multiple,tags]
+tags: [dancing, truth, tags]
-published: false
+published: true
 ---

-#**{{ page.title }}**

 Hello.
-My name is Chris and I'm an Art Editor in the Nature art dept.

-I can be reached at c.ryan@nature.com on twitter @creditdesign.
+My name is Chris and I'm an Art Editor in the Nature art dept. I can be reached at c.ryan@nature.com on twitter @creditdesign.
 I'll keep twitter open whilst I'm talking so if any questions pop into your head feel free to send them my way and I'll try to answer them at the end.
-All of the examples are on my codepen page if you'd like to dig into the code. creditdesign/codepen...
+All of the examples are on my codepen page if you'd like to dig into the code. creditdesign/codepen...<!--more-->

 So... how come I'm using D3?